utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 -rw-r--r--   1 christian  staff  8046293 Aug 13  2015 waller.csv.sav
 ```

 Well, that's a lot of info, and much of it jibberish.
-Let's break it down:
+Here is what each part of those lines means ...

 - `drwxr-xr-x` and similar is the permission information for a that file or folder.
 We aren't going to get into it here, but [you can read more](https://en.wikipedia.org/wiki/File_system_permissions#Notation_of_traditional_Unix_permissions) if you like.
 - The next number is the number of files inside the folder, sort of.
 If this is a file, the number will be "1".
 If it is a folder, the number will always be at least "2".
 We'll come back to this.